 Time to hire is an overall metric for how long it takes to complete your entire hiring process from the initial job posting to an accepted offer.
 This information can be useful because it can give you an idea of how long it might take to fill similar open roles in the future.

-This is especially important in today’s job market as our data finds that employers are speeding up their hiring processes.
-In 2023 , the average time to hire was around 17 days, but we recommend trying to shave this number down even more and making a hire within 5 days.
+In 2023, the average time to hire was around 17 days.
+In 2024, it took employers even longer: around 20 days.
+We recommend trying to shave this number down quite a bit and making a hire within 5 days.

 It’s important to have a documented and consistent hiring process to keep things moving along quickly.
 Still, roles that require multiple interviews, test projects, background checks, and other steps will obviously increase your time to hire.